devExcale/acsai-obsidian/Computer Architecture/Data Encoding/Representing Numbers.md

 ***Ex.*** | *Car --> 00, Shuttle --> 01, Airplane --> 10*

 We can also define a *decoding function*, to transmute back the coded data into understandable information.
-A deconding function is defined as $g : C \rightarrow I$, with the same meanings as the coding function.
-Tipically, this function is the inverse of the coding function.
+A decoding function is defined as $g : C \rightarrow I$, with the same meanings as the coding function.
+Typically, this function is the inverse of the coding function.

 ***Ex.*** | *00 --> Car, 01 --> Shuttle, 10 --> Airplane*